lawpatch/au-interpretation/au-interpretation.md

 **Rights and Obligations**
 - a reference to a party's conduct includes omissions as well as acts;
-- if a party is described as having discretion in a matter, the discretion in that matter will be interpreted as sole and absolute;
+- if a party is described as having discretion in a matter, the discretion in that matter will be interpreted as sole and absolute; and
-- where a party is required to do "anything necessary", this includes executing agreements and other legal instruments;
+- where a party is required to do "anything necessary", this includes executing agreements and other legal instruments.

 ### Agreement
 means the terms and conditions constituting the legally binding agreement that incorporates this document.